Digital Inclusion and Accessibility in Learning Disability Services: Reducing Inequality and Enabling Meaningful Access

-Digital enablement in learning disability services must address access and inclusion as well as functionality.
+Digital enablement in learning disability services must address access, inclusion and equality as well as functionality.
 This article forms part of Technology, Assistive Tools & Digital Enablement and links to Service Models & Care Pathways, because digital tools only add value when people can genuinely access and use them.
+Providers should also align practice with digital inclusion in social care, integrate this within digital care planning, and connect delivery to wider system development through this digital transformation knowledge hub covering technology, data, AI, cyber security and care systems.

 Understanding digital exclusion in learning disability support

 Digital exclusion in learning disability services takes many forms.
-It is not limited to lack of internet access, but includes difficulties with interfaces, language, sensory overload, inconsistent support, and assumptions about digital confidence.
+It is not limited to lack of internet access, but includes difficulties with interfaces, language complexity, sensory overload, inconsistent support and assumptions about digital confidence.

 Providers often see exclusion when:

-- Training focuses on staff, not on supporting the individual to engage
+• training focuses on staff systems, not on supporting the individual

 Designing accessible digital approaches

-Accessible digital enablement starts with understanding how each person processes information.
-Providers adapt tools by:
+Accessible digital enablement starts with understanding how each person processes information and interacts with technology.
+Providers should adapt tools to match individual needs.

-- Offering alternatives to text, such as images or symbols
+• offer alternatives to text, such as images, symbols or audio

-Accessibility decisions should be recorded and reviewed in the same way as other reasonable adjustments.
+Accessibility decisions should be recorded and reviewed as part of care planning and reasonable adjustments.

 Operational example 1: Adapting digital communication tools